 Going no contact is important for separating yourself from your abuser, but it’s just as crucial to recognize which of their past behaviors were abusive.

 A narcissist’s behavior is about them, how they’re feeling, and how they can get what they want from others.
-You are one of many targets that they have used to get the narcissistic supply they so desperately need.
+You are one of many targets they have used to get the narcissistic supply they desperately need.

 Reading Suggestion: The Narcissist and Silent Treatment